gangefors/docker-airdcpp-webclient/README.md

     docker volume create --name airdcpp
     docker run -d --name airdcpp \
+        -p 80:5600 -p 443:5601 \
-        -p 5600:5600 -p 5601:5601 -p 21248:21248 -p 21248:21248/udp -p 21249:21249 \
+        -p 21248:21248 -p 21248:21248/udp -p 21249:21249 \
-        -u $(id -u):$(id -g) \
+        -e PUID=`id -u` \
+        -e PGID=`id -g` \
         -v airdcpp:/.airdcpp \
         -v $HOME/Downloads:/Downloads \
         -v $HOME/Share:/Share \
         gangefors/airdcpp-webclient

-The web UI will be available on http://localhost:5600 or https://localhost:5601.
+The web UI will be available on http://localhost and https://localhost.
+HTTPS is using self-signed certs, see [Enable HTTPS] for more details.

-If you want to access the Web UI on any other port than 5600/5601, just update the `-p` option in the command, e.g `-p 8081:5600` to bind to port 8081.
+If you want to access the Web UI on any other port, just update the `-p` option in the command, e.g `-p 8081:5600` to bind to port 8081 instead.
-See [Exposed Ports] below for details.
+See [Exposed Ports] for more details.

-Username / password for the default admin account is: `admin` / `password`
+> Username / password for the default admin account is: `admin` / `password`

-##### Explanation
+> PUID / PGID environment variables are only available using the `latest`
+> tag and versions later than 2.11.0.
+Older images will *not* be rebuilt.

+**Command Explanation**

+1.
     docker volume create --name airdcpp

 This command creates a named volume that will store the application settings.

 > Run the `volume create` command only once.

+2.
     docker run -d --name airdcpp \
-        -p 80:5600 -p 443:5601 -p 21248:21248 -p 21248:21248/udp -p 21249:21249 \
+        -p 80:5600 -p 443:5601 \
+        -p 21248:21248 -p 21248:21248/udp -p 21249:21249 \
-        --user $(id -u):$(id -g) \
+        -e PUID=`id -u` \
+        -e PGID=`id -g` \
         -v airdcpp:/.airdcpp \
         -v $HOME/Downloads:/Downloads \
         -v $HOME/Share:/Share \
         gangefors/airdcpp-webclient

-This command starts a container using the default settings built into the image, binding the application to port 80/443 (default http/https port) so it's readily available on http://localhost and https://localhost.
+This command starts a container using the default settings built into the image, binding the application to port 80/443 (default http/https ports) so it's readily available on http://localhost and https://localhost.

-The container is started as the user running the command meaning that all files created by the container will be owned by the current user.
+The container is started as root but the application within will be running as the user running the docker command.
+This is necessary to make the files written by the application to be owned by your local user even outside the container.

-It will also mount Downloads and Share from you home directory, change these according to your personal setup.
+It will also mount "Downloads" and "Share" from you home directory.
+Change these according to your personal setup.

-> If you already have run the container without the --user option, the files in the config volume might be owned by root.
-Fix that by `chown`ing the files to the user you run as.

-    docker run --rm \
-        -v airdcpp:/.airdcpp \
-        debian:stable-slim \
-        chown -R $(id -u):$(id -g) /.airdcpp

 docker-compose